EddyArellanes/vue-beautiful-chat/README.md

+# Fork Changes

+I have modded the original Behaviour of the Components, in fact I touched:
+-Header.vue: I change On click Header-title I changed the original function toggleUsers for onClose -Message.vue: I have added AttachmentMessage.vue -AttachmentMessage.vue: I have created a new Component that render a Carousel of Cards[Title, Description, Image and Buttons] thought to render information as Facebook.

 # vue-beautiful-chat

 `vue-beautiful-chat` provides an intercom-like chat window that can be included easily in any project for free.
 It provides no messaging facilities, only the view component.